mfichman/minecraft-server/README.md

 minecraft-server
 ================

-Tools for setting up a Minecraft server in Digital Ocean
+Tools for setting up a Minecraft server using Docker